-We believe that our existing cash, cash equivalents and marketable securities will be sufficient to fund our operating expenses and capital expenditure requirements into 2024.
+We believe that our existing cash, cash equivalents and marketable securities will be sufficient to fund our operating expenses and capital expenditure requirements into the second half of 2025.
 Our existing cash, cash equivalents and marketable securities will not be sufficient to fund any of our product candidates through regulatory approval, and we anticipate needing to raise additional capital to complete the development and commercialization of our product candidates.
 See "-Liquidity and Capital Resources."

-The global COVID-19 pandemic continues to rapidly evolve.
-The extent of the impact of the COVID-19 pandemic on our business, operations and development timelines and plans remains uncertain, and will depend on certain developments, including the duration and spread of the outbreak and its impact on our development activities, clinical trial enrollment, future trial sites, CROs, third-party manufacturers, and other third parties with whom we do business, as well as its impact on regulatory authorities and our key scientific and management personnel.
-The ultimate impact of the COVID-19 pandemic or a similar health epidemic is highly uncertain and subject to change.
-To the extent possible, we are conducting business as usual, with necessary or advisable modifications to employee travel and with our employees working remotely.
-While we have opened our office for use under strict guidelines as required by federal, state, and local authorities, the majority of our employees are remote.
-We will continue to actively monitor the rapidly evolving situation related to COVID-19 and may take further actions that alter our operations, including those that may be required by federal, state or local authorities, or that we determine are in the best interests of our employees and other third parties with whom we do business.
-At this point, the extent to which the COVID-19 pandemic may affect our business, operations and development timelines and plans, including the resulting impact on our expenditures and capital needs, and on our ability to initiate and conduct clinical trials in the timelines we expect, remains uncertain.
+The global COVID-19 pandemic and other significant geopolitical factors, including the ongoing military conflict between Russia and Ukraine, continue to evolve.
+The extent of the impact of these events on our business, operations and development timelines and plans remains uncertain, and will depend on certain developments, including their impact on our development activities, clinical trial enrollment, future trial sites, CROs, third-party manufacturers, and other third parties with whom we do business, as well as their impact on regulatory authorities and our key scientific and management personnel.
+The ultimate impact of these events is highly uncertain and subject to change.
+We will continue to monitor these situations and may take further actions that alter our operations, including those that may be required by federal, state or local authorities, or that we determine are in the best interests of our employees and other third parties with whom we do business.
+At this point, the extent to which the COVID-19 pandemic and other significant geopolitical factors may affect our business, operations and development timelines and plans, including the resulting impact on our expenditures and capital needs, and on our ability to initiate and conduct clinical trials in the timelines we expect, remains uncertain.